sts10/tidy/readme.markdown

 - `tidy -le -m 3 -o new-list.txt inputted_word_list.txt` Similar to above, but the `-m 3` means new list won't have any words under 3 characters in length.
 Also, `-e` flag will cause program to display [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) information when it's done making the new list.

-- `tidy -t -o just_the_words.txt diceware_list.txt` If you've got [a diceware list with numbers and a tab before each word](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt), the `-t` flag will remove everything up to and including the first tab in each line ("11133	abruptly" becomes "abruptly").
+- `tidy -t -o just_the_words.txt diceware_list.txt` If you've got [a diceware list with numbers and a tab before each word](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt), the `-t` flag will delete everything up to and including the first tab in each line ("11133	abruptly" becomes "abruptly").

+## On verbs used

+In both Tidy's code and documentation, "remove" means that a word will be removed (e.g. words with integers will be removed from the list), while "delete" means that a word will only be modified (e.g. integers removed from words).
+Uppercase flags remove words, while lowercase flags delete specified characters.

 ## Installation